 During flowering, cut the leaves and flowers of the majčina dušica, then dry them in a dry and airy place.
 A fresh plant is rich in vitamin C and a dried plant contains essential oils.

 Dry or fresh thyme is used as a spice for salads, vegetables, dips, soups, etc. Dry plants can be used for preparing tea.
 It has an antibacterial, antiviral, and anti-inflammatory effect.
 Thyme is good for drinking as tea when coughing, experiencing gingivitis, or strengthening nerves and the stomach.

 Mugwort (Artemisia vulgaris) is a plant with a bunch of leaves and seeds which grow up to 180 centimeters high.
 One plant alone can release up to 700.000 seeds, which start to grow in the same year during autumn.
 It grows in sunny and dry places – near the shores of rivers, on neglected lands, beside roads, and on fertile soil.

 Divlji pelin leaves and flower tops are collected in the flowering stage during the summer.
 After drying, they can be used as a spice in various types of dishes.
 They are good for appetite stimulation, fat digestion, calming cramps, and strengthening nerves.
 Mugwort must be used in small amounts because it contains toxic thujone which can be harmful if using large amounts.

-NOTE: If on the look out for these plants while spending time in nature, make sure that you found the right plant before picking and eating.
+NOTE: If on the lookout for these plants while spending time in nature, make sure that you have found the right plant before picking and eating.
 This article is for informative purposes only.
 Only pick and use these plants if you are 100% sure that you’ve found the correct plant, otherwise err on the side of caution and leave the plant alone.
-You MUST be sure that you are consuming an edible plant, otherwise it can harm your health.
+You MUST be sure that you are consuming an edible plant, otherwise, it can harm your health.